Mawem/TaskList/README.md

 This will run the server on port 3001 and the client on 3000 either locally or in Docker.

 ## Task API
-This endpoints allow to manage the tasks
+This endpoints allow task management

 ### GET